Royal Tank Regiment: Dreadnaught

 The history of Dreadnaught traces back to D Company of the Heavy Branch of the Machine Gun Corps, which participated in the first-ever tank action on 15th September 1916.
 This company eventually developed into D Battalion, then the 4th Royal Tank Corps (RTC), and later the Royal Tank Regiment (RTR).
-The regiment also honors the legacy of the 7th RTR, which merged with the 4th in 1959 after fighting alongside it throughout much of the war.
+The regiment also honours the legacy of the 7th RTR, which merged with the 4th in 1959 after fighting alongside it throughout much of the war.

 In 1940, both the 4th and 7th regiments played a pivotal role in the courageous Arras Counter-Attack against overwhelming opposition.
 They were also instrumental in the defense of Calais, aiding the evacuation at Dunkirk.
 The regiments went on to serve in the Western Desert, where they were awarded two Victoria Crosses (to Lt Col Foot and Capt Gardner MC).
 Their antecedents also served in Korea, Malaya, Northern Ireland, and BAOR, among other locations.
 The most recent tour associated with the regiment was the deployment of D Squadron on Operation HERRICK 11, where Viking armoured vehicles were used.

-The antecedents of Dreadnaught are among the most distinguished in the history of the RTR, contributing the Chinese Eye (now featured on all Armored Fighting Vehicles), the Pipes and Drums, and the Rose of Kilravock tartan to the regiment's heritage.
+The antecedents of Dreadnaught are among the most distinguished in the history of the RTR, contributing the Chinese Eye (now featured on all armoured fighting vehicles), the Pipes and Drums, and the Rose of Kilravock tartan to the regiment's heritage.
 The badge of Dreadnaught Squadron is oxford blue and white in honour of the 4th Royal Tank Regiment.